-The lateral acceleration of the vehicle occupant compartment is measured (Endevco 7264B-2000 or 7264A-2000 accelerometers) at two locations on the floor, just rearward of the A- and B-pillars (nonstruck side), and recorded by the data acquisition system.
+The lateral acceleration of the vehicle occupant compartment is measured (by uniaxial piezoresistive accelerometers; Endevco 7264B-2000 or 7264A-2000 or an alternative that meets performance specifications) at two locations on the floor, just rearward of the A- and B-pillars (nonstruck side) and recorded by the data acquisition system.
 Positive vehicle accelerations are to the right along the lateral axis.
 The data are presented filtered according to the channel frequency class (CFC) 60 as defined in Society of Automotive Engineers (SAE, 2014) Surface Vehicle Recommended Practice J211/1.